-With the incubator turned on, measure the sound level at a point 10-15 cm above the center of the mattress.
+With the incubator turned on, measure the sound level at a point 10 to 15 cm above the center of the mattress.

 NOTE-With the incubator turned off, this sound level must be at least 10 dBA lower than with the incubator turned on or appropriate ambient sound level correction must be made.
-This is required to obtain an accurate reading of the equipment's sound level.
+This is required to obtain an accurate reading of the sound level of the equipment being tested.